James Ramsay Hunt & Mary Welsh Parker Sanctuary

 2. Todd Road will be your 4th right.

 3. Bylane Farm is located about a half mile down the road, where the road surface changes from dirt to pavement.
+Look for a small historic white sign on the left side of the road.

-Turn right up a steep gravel drive, a small grassed lot is available immediately on your right.
-Overflow parking is available in a grassed lot at the top of the hill, on your right.
-Look for the informational kiosk and picnic area, both constructed by a local Eagle Scout.
+6. Look for the informational kiosk and picnic area, both constructed by a local Eagle Scout.
 The trail head is beyond the kiosk, between the stone barn and the greenhouse.

 To download, right-click on the trail map and choose “Save link as…”